ChesterOfTheSemester/HZ-Timer/README.md

 ```
 `unsigned int hz` Is the frequency at which the timer must be true

-`unsigned int uuid` A unique identifier is needed for each timer to store the timelapse value for comparisons
+`int uuid` A unique identifier is needed for each timer to store the timelapse value for comparisons

-`unsigned int timelapse` Time timelapse in millisecond format
+`long long timelapse` Time timelapse in millisecond format

 `@return bool` Returns true when the timer has triggered